 Kena Tangi Dorsey

 In this lecture program, Kena shares the story about how she became obsessed and fell in love with quilting!
-As she presents photos of the quilts from her beginning stages to present day, Kena talks about her journey of being a Broadway stage actress to the habit of nurturing an ever evolving passion for quilting.
-Then she talks about how the two worlds collided and intertwined for her, demonstrated in a quilt that she stills has in her collection today.
-Wrapping up the show and tell, Kena shares a few more quilt samples and speak a little more about the deeper meaning in the works that she creates and reflects on how her culture, expression of self-love and the importance of community empowerment informs her design aesthetics, color palette and patterns that she visualizes into existence.
+As she presents photos of the quilts from her beginning stages to present day, Kena talks about her journey of being a Broadway stage actress to the habit of nurturing an ever-evolving passion for quilting.
+Then she talks about how the two worlds collided and intertwined for her, demonstrated in a quilt that she still has in her collection today.
+Wrapping up the show and tell, Kena shares a few more quilt samples and speaks a little more about the deeper meaning in the works that she creates and reflects on how her culture, expression of self-love and the importance of community empowerment informs her design aesthetics, color palette and patterns that she visualizes into existence.

-This a Zoom only meeting.
+This a Zoom-only meeting.
 Register to attend on Zoom here.